 Burton have used graphic devices effectively to connect product elements in this menswear email In a store, every square foot represents the opportunity for a sale.
 In an email, every pixel should be exploited to gain an extra click or increase the likelihood of conversion.
 What's more, unless you are Louis Vutton or Mulberry, where spacious ambience lends exclusivity, the more products you offer and the more benefits you can showcase the better.
 For every thousand readers who open your email, there are a hundred different reasons for doing so.
 The more you can cater for - within a well-designed, balanced structure, of course - the better your response rate. ome of the most successful emails among those we studied frequently contained more than 30 clickable links - product links, offer links, hypertext links, multiple calls to action, secondary and tertiary navigation - for the reader, the clear implication was that they were being offered a great deal of choice.
 The choice to buy now, or find out more.
 The choice to view a specific product, or shop the whole range.
 The choice to look at only Canon cameras, or just Nikon models.
 The option to view a video about the latest catwalk trends.
 From a customer's perspective, presenting options is empowering - and of course, as we have observed elsewhere, it demonstrates classic sales psychology - not so much 'do you want to buy or not?', but 'which do you prefer, the red or the blue?'
 Freemans recognises the dilemma that older women face in choosing a swimsuit to suit their shape in the email illustrated here, and offers a video for each shape, such as Apple, Pear and Hourglass, which proved of high interest to our test subjects.
-They make optimum use of the email space -angling the shots to provide pathways, dramatising the key benefit within the copy soundbyte, and The part or a fine head one and the following conduction and Art has the first first of the head one and the following conduction and the first first of the conduction and the first first of the conduction and the part of the conduction and the first of the conduction and the conduction Freemans makes optimal use of the space around featured product videos with multiple calls to action providing a small but helpful shape illustration near the 'Watch video' call to action.
+They make optimum use of the email space -angling the shots to provide pathways, dramatising the key benefit within the copy soundbyte, and SHAPE where pear to real formed and secure to pold completion. consideration cond.
+Set's face of, the set of the secure of the set of the secure of the sec Freemans makes optimal use of the space around featured product videos with multiple calls to action providing a small but helpful shape illustration near the 'Watch video' call to action.
 This hard-working email space incorporates several of the techniques we have described in this paper, including the use of 'Zoom' as an additional call to action on the product image, rather than 'Buy' or 'View More'. " From a customer's perspective, presenting options is empowering.

-Many of the emails we studied incorporated integration with social media, either by encouraging sign-up at the foot of emails, like this one from Firebox, or by integrating the option to 'Like' or 'Tweet' products throughout the email, as DealZippy do.
+77 Many of the emails we studied incorporated integration with social media, either by encouraging sign-up at the foot of emails, like this one from Firebox, or by integrating the option to 'Like' or 'Tweet' products throughout the email, as DealZippy do.
 Fewer, though, offered readers a concrete reason for doing so.
 As a general rule, emails that allowed too much space between 'points of interest' gained little engagement from our test subjects, and as a consequence were rarely positively recalled.
 This camera email from Currys, with elements widely dispersed in a linear structure, was not effective at sustaining attention or attracting preference, despite the fact that the subjects in this case were all interested in cameras.
 Almost without exception, the emails best received in our tests left no stone unturned in attempting to engage and sustain interest and exploit every opportunity for incremental responses.